 Once you understand how the elements work, you can use them to design almost any behavior.
 Specifically, for each of the 3 behavioral elements (MAP), there are 3 sources that shape behavioral change: Person, Action and Context (PAC).
 In short:

-To learn more about each of these elements (MAP + PAC), and how they come together to affect the “action line”, do check out our complete book summary bundle (including a 14-page pdf summary, an infographic and an audio summary).
+Ready to learn more about each of these elements (MAP + PAC), and how they come together to affect the “action line”?
+Check out our 14-page Tiny Habits summary for more insights from Fogg.

 Using Tiny Habits in Behavioral Design